inadarei/connect-thumbs/README.md

     $ npm install connect-thumbs

-**CAUTION:** Connect thumbs uses Imagemagick.
+**CAUTION:** Connect-thumbs uses Imagemagick.
 Make sure your system has imagemagick properly installed, otherwise you are likely to get the following error: `Error: spawn identify ENOENT`

 ## Serving Behind a Web Server